cylc/cylc-flow/doc/src/introduction.rst

-Most dependence between tasks applies within a single forecast cycle point. :num:`fig-dep-one` shows the dependency diagram for a single forecast cycle point of a simple example suite of three forecast models (*a*, *b*, and *c*) and three post processing or product generation tasks (*d*, *e* and *f*).
+Most dependence between tasks applies within a single forecast cycle point. :numref:`fig-dep-one` shows the dependency diagram for a single forecast cycle point of a simple example suite of three forecast models (*a*, *b*, and *c*) and three post processing or product generation tasks (*d*, *e* and *f*).
 A scheduler capable of handling this